• Level 2

 Course Summary

-• Identify the possible problems associated with an evacuation
+• Identify and mitigate challenges associated with evacuation

-• Principles of manual handling to reduce injuries
+• Apply the principles of safe manual handling

 Tell us how we can help